Chao-Xi/jxazurebook/docs/az400/2az400_test.md

     *   The **Impact** tool is specifically designed to analyze how various properties—most notably performance metrics like page load times—affect conversion rates and the frequency of feature usage.

-### Question - 13 💩💩💩
+### Question - 6 💩💩

 Your company is building a mobile app that targets Android and iOS devices.

-Your team uses Azure DevOps to manage all work items and release cycles.
+**Your team uses Azure DevOps to manage all work items and release cycles.**

 You need to recommend a solution to perform the following tasks:

-✑ Collect crash reports for issue analysis.
+✑ **Collect crash reports for issue analysis.**

-✑ Distribute beta releases to your testers.
+✑ **Distribute beta releases to your testers.**

 ✑ Get user feedback on the functionality of new apps.